 Aluminum core for even heat distribution.
-Ti-Cerama coating prevents scratches.
+Ceramic coating prevents scratches.
 Glass lids for simmering.
-2 frying pans and saucepans, stockpot, steamer, cookie sheet, and a variety of baking and bread pans.
+Two frying pans and saucepans, stockpot, steamer, cookie sheet, and a variety of baking and bread pans.

 While it looks and acts like copper, it's not true copper.

-4 sauce pans and 2 frying pans.
-3-ply copper/stainless steel/aluminum construction.
-Hammered copper exterior regulates heat and keeps it even without warping.
-Stainless steel finish helps preserve nutrition.
+Four saucepans and two frying pans.
+Three-ply copper/stainless steel/aluminum construction.
+Hammered copper exterior regulates heat and resists warping.
+Stainless steel finish for food safety.